Solo 104(k) Retirement Plan

 Contract employees whose services are paid for and reported on a Form 1099 and do not receive W-2 wages are not considered LTPT employees.

-The Invesco Solo 401(k) plan allows Roth contributions to be made.
+The Invesco Solo 401(k) plan allows for Roth contributions.
 Unlike a Roth IRA, a Roth 401(k) has higher contribution limits and no income eligibility requirements.

 • 1